stupied4ever/dotfiles/README.md

 * `b` for `bundle`.
 * `g` with no arguments is `git status` and with arguments acts like `git`.
-* `git-churn` to show churn for the files changed in the branch.
 * `mcd` to make a directory and change into it.
 * `replace foo bar **/*.rb` to find and replace within a given list of files.